ssadedin/bpipe/docs/Guides/AWS.md

 the file name it is stored in, absent the `.pem` extension.
 For example, if you call the file `my_secret_key.pem` then Bpipe expects the key is called in AWS `my_secret_key`.
 This convention avoids you having to specify both the name of the key pair and its path.

+### Instance Profile / Role

+EC2 instances are commonly authorised to access other Amazon services by assigning an IAM role on creation.
+This is performed through a corresponding instance profile.
+If you would like to assign an IAM role to EC2 instances created by Bpipe, set the `instanceProfile` attribute to the name of the role (and profile) you would like Bpipe to use.

 ## Preparing an image